 - Build your own outdoor canopy.
 That links gives you very simple instructions, but if you have trees it might be even easier to string something together.

 - Be clear with guests about whether or not they’re to bring side dishes or bottles of alcohol.
-If you leave it up to them, some will feel obligated to bring something, others won’t and those who brought something will feel put upon while those who didn’t will worry they look cheap or rude.
+If you leave it up to them, some will feel obligated to bring something, others won’t, and it can lead to bad feelings.

 - Consider setting up a buffet table.
 This can keep the party more organized and make it easier to clean up.
 Also, guests don’t have to wonder if they’ve sampled everything, since it’s all on the table and not scattered around.